 Our tuckshop provides an important service for the school.
-Our tuckshop, is open five days a week, offering lunch and snack items.
+Our tuckshop is open Monday & Wednesday first break and Friday both breaks, offering lunch and snack items.
 Our tuckshop requires the support of rostered volunteers to operate.
 The efforts of all our tuckshop volunteers are most appreciated.